-Students must be admitted (matriculated) to their specific program at or before 25 percent of program course requirements (9 credit hours for the (Instruction and Learning program) and 15 credit hours for the Counselor Education program) are completed.
-Until specific program admission is received, all students not matriculated for specific degrees are classified as graduate, non-degree students.
+Students must be admitted to their specific program at or before 25% of program course requirements (9 credit hours for the [Instruction and Learning program] and 15 credit hours for the Counselor Education program) are completed.
+Until specific program admission is received, all students not who are not admitted for specific degrees are classified as graduate, non-degree students.